 The text of the law reads as follows:

-A. Rental Prohibited.
-No person or entity shall offer or provide a dwelling unit, or any portion thereof, for rent for thirty (30) consecutive calendar days or less to any transient.
+- Rental Prohibited.
+No person or entity shall offer, facilitate an offer, or provide a dwelling unit, or any portion thereof, for rent for 30 consecutive calendar days or less to any transient.

 WHMC 19.90.020 - Definitions of Specialized Terms and Phrases